SparebankenVest/azure-key-vault-to-kubernetes/README.md

 ## Azure Key Vault Authorization

-The account which the controller is running under must also have Azure Key Vault `get` permissions to the different object types that will be synchronized to Kubernetes.
+The account which the controller is running under must have Azure Key Vault `get` permissions to the object types (secret, certificate and key) that is going to be synchronized with Kubernetes.
 This is controlled through Azure Key Vault policies and can be configured through Azure CLI like this:

 Azure Key Vault Secrets: